-The Corporation reserves the right to make site visits to review and evaluate Awardee and subgrantee records, activities, organizational procedures and financial control systems; to conduct interviews; and to provide technical assistance as necessary.
+CNCS reserves the right to make site visits to review and evaluate Awardee and sub- grantee records, activities, organizational procedures and financial control systems; to conduct interviews; to request additional information; and to provide technical assistance as necessary.

 III.
 GENERAL PROVISIONS